 When I first picked up a trowel, I didn't have a clue how to use it.
 The people who were supposed to be teaching me how to lay bricks were too busy with their own work, so for a few months, I struggled along, trying to get better on my own.
-That was until one day, I was able to find someone who actually wanted to pass on their knowledge of bricklaying, and I spent an entire afternoon learning the basic techniques.
-After that day, my confidence soared and I haven't looked back since.
+I floundered until I was able to find someone who actually wanted to pass on their knowledge of bricklaying, and I spent an entire afternoon learning the basic techniques.
+After that day, my confidence soared, and I haven't looked back since.

 If you're reading this article, then you're probably in the same place I was back then.
 I will try to pass on what I've learned over the years.
 I'll make this guide as short and simple as possible because I know from experience that some of the jargon can sound like mumbo jumbo if you're new to it.